-Flowers are arranged alphabetically by English family name, then by genus, then by species.
-If you encounter a slide show, you can hover your cursor over the images to control them.
+Flowers are arranged alphabetically by genus and species.
+As you encounter a slide show, can hover your cursor over the images to control them.

 Cane Cholla (Cylindropuntia imbricata)

-While prickly pears have flattened sections, Chollas have cylindrical sections.
+While prickly pears have flattened sections, chollas have cylindrical sections.
 Also, New Mexico's prickly pears tend to hug the ground while the chollas stand up.
 The cane cholla's yellow-green fruit lingers on the branch long after the flowers are gone.
 To see a brief YouTube video of deer eating cane cholla fruit, click here.

 Scarlet Hedgehog Cactus (Echinocereus coccineus)

 In the spring, these low clumps of cactus cast aside their discretion and cover themselves in blazing red.
 On this page I'll distinguish Echinocereus coccineus (show above) from E. triglochidiatus (shown below).
 According to The American Southwest, "The only definitive way to distinguish the two species is to analyse their chromosomes."
 Maybe so, but I've noticed two obvious variants of red-flowered Echinocereus in the Sandia Mountains.
 I'll refer to those two variants by names often assigned to them, at the risk of being genetically incorrect.

 The pictures shown above are from the drier western base of the Sandias, where this cactus always seems to be covered with clusters of many thorns.
 These correspond to Littlefield and Burns' Scarlet Hedgehog Cactus.
 They list it as "Echinocereus sp." but also comment, "Often identified as E. coccineus in central New Mexico."